Pest Management Fact Sheet #5021

 Common flour beetles found in Maine include the confused flour beetle and the red flour beetle.
 They are similar in habits and appearance.
 Both beetles primarily infest flour and, to a small extent, foods made of processed grains.
 Confused flour beetles and red flour beetles are often found together.
 Even though they cannot attack whole grains, there are usually enough broken kernels and grain dust, caused by the rubbing of grain during handling, for these beetles to survive.
-Any home can be invaded by these beetles through the transportation and storage of grains or grain products such as cereals, macaroni, flour, etc.
+Any home can be invaded by these beetles through the transportation and storage of grains or grain products such as cereals, pasta, flour, etc.

 The beetles (adults) are shiny, flattened, reddish brown insects about 1/7″ long, and very active.
 The larvae are brownish to yellowish white, worm-like insects with three pairs of legs.
 They are about 1/16″ when fully grown.

-Sanitation – Emptying and cleaning food containers before replenishing supplies and checking foods stored for long periods are the most effective means of keeping flour beetles out of your kitchen.
+Sanitation: Emptying and cleaning food containers before replenishing supplies and checking foods stored for long periods are the most effective means of keeping flour beetles out of your kitchen.
 Plastic, glass, or metal containers with tight fitting lids are also helpful.

 Never discard foods infested with flour beetles.
-You may give it the 125-140°F heat treatment in an oven for 30 to 45 minutes to kill all stages of development.
+You may give it 125-140°F heat treatment in an oven for 30 to 45 minutes to kill all stages of development.
 Placing the infested food in a freezer for five days at 0°F should also kill the pests.
 Otherwise, the infestation may spread.
 A vacuum cleaner is an excellent aid, but the bag should be sealed before disposing.

 When Using Pesticides

 ALWAYS FOLLOW LABEL DIRECTIONS!

 Pest Management Unit

 1.800.287.0279 (in Maine)